Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Abstract

 \section{Abstract}

-For any compact Lie group $G$, we prove that the Yang--Mills energy function obeys an optimal gradient inequality of {\L}ojasiewicz--Simon type (exponent $1/2$) near the critical set of flat connections on a principal $G$-bundle over a closed Riemannian manifold of dimension $d \geq 2$ and so its gradient flow converges at an exponential rate to that critical set.
-We establish this optimal {\L}ojasiewicz--Simon gradient inequality by three different methods.
-Our first proof gives the most general result by direct analysis and relies on our extension of a theorem due to Uhlenbeck \cite{UhlChern} that gives existence of a flat connection on a principal $G$-bundle supporting a connection with $L^{d/2}$-small curvature, existence of a Coulomb gauge transformation, and $W^{1,p}$ Sobolev distance estimates for $p>1$.
-Our second proof proceeds by first establishing an optimal {\L}ojasiewicz--Simon gradient inequality for abstract Morse--Bott functions on Banach manifolds, generalizing an earlier result due to the author and Maridakis \cite[Theorem 4]{Feehan_Maridakis_Lojasiewicz-Simon_harmonic_maps_v6}.
-Our third proof establishes the optimal {\L}ojasiewicz--Simon gradient inequality by direct analysis near a given flat connection that is a regular point of the curvature map.
-We prove similar results for the self-dual Yang--Mills energy function near regular anti-self-dual connections over closed Riemannian four-manifolds and for the full Yang--Mills energy function over closed Riemannian manifolds of dimension $d \geq 2$, when known to be Morse--Bott at a given Yang--Mills connection.
+For any compact Lie group $G$ and closed, smooth Riemannian manifold $(X,g)$ of dimension $d\geq 2$, we extend a result due to Uhlenbeck (1985) that gives existence of a flat connection on a principal $G$-bundle over $X$ supporting a connection with $L^p$-small curvature, when $p>d/2$, to the case of a connection with $L^{d/2}$-small curvature.
+We prove an optimal {\L}ojasiewicz--Simon gradient inequality for abstract Morse--Bott functions on Banach manifolds, generalizing an earlier result due to the author and Maridakis (2019), principally by removing the hypothesis that the Hessian operator be Fredholm with index zero.
+We apply this result to prove the optimal {\L}ojasiewicz--Simon gradient inequality for the self-dual Yang--Mills energy function near regular anti-self-dual connections over closed Riemannian four-manifolds and for the full Yang--Mills energy function over closed Riemannian manifolds of dimension $d \geq 2$, when known to be Morse--Bott at a given Yang--Mills connection.
+We also prove the optimal {\L}ojasiewicz--Simon gradient inequality by direct analysis near a given flat connection that is a regular point of the curvature map.

 \subjclass[2010]{Primary 58E15, 57R57; secondary 37D15, 58D27, 70S15}

 \keywords{Flat connections, gauge theory, infinite-dimensional Morse theory, {\L}ojasiewicz inequalities, {\L}ojasiewicz--Simon inequalities, Morse--Bott functions, Yang--Mills connections.}